 During Hottest designers of Scandinavian style, we heard curated Finland-based textile studios and design talents to pitch their most recent collections and services.
 There were both internationally recognized studios as well as young talents on air, to make a nice mix.
 At the end of the webinar, we ended up philosophizing about the particularities of Scandinavian style.
 You can see the entire video on our Youtube channel.

 Next, at a discussion event “Working as a pattern designer” we heard how pattern designers have organized themselves for working, what kind of agreements they make with their customers and how they price the creative work.
 There is no right or wrong way to work as a pattern designer – that is what needs to be pointed out.

 Last but not least we made a journey to India.
 In a masterclass, the audience representing both sourcing and design got a load of information regarding the Indian textile industry.
 The Q&A session was very well used, and no questions were left unanswered.

 All in all, the week gathered about 80 textile and surface design professionals representing also sourcing side in the business.
 There were at least 10 different nationalities represented already during the first year!
 Thank you each and everyone for joining!

 As per the feedback, the audience was very satisfied with the content provided, especially from the professional point of view.
 However, based on the feedback, we have things to improve, so please expect to have another, improved version of the Superweek of textile and surface design again next year!
 The concept will be the same: a discussion event, a masterclass, and a pitching event.

-What is Scandinavian design in textile and surface design?
+What is Scandinavian style in textile and surface design?

 So please, drop us a line about your thoughts and the angle you wish to cover in your blog text – we will send you in return some technical details.
-All text in this topic will be tagged with Scandinavian design so that they can be easily filtered up in our blog.
+All text on this topic will be tagged with Scandinavian style so that they can be easily filtered up in our blog.

-Hope this helps in solving the mystery of Scandinavian design in textile and surface design.
+Hope this helps in solving the mystery of Scandinavian style in textile and surface design.